Ryder-One/hmap/README.md

 If you want to fix these issues, feel free to PR

+## Tech FAQ

+**Why typescript ?**
+Mainly because I like it.
+I had much more struggle with ES6 than with Typescript for this project.
+If you want a really good answer, check out this one : <https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript/35048303#35048303>

+**Why so many SVG redraw instead of updating the elements ?**
+This is a big mistake :( It comes from the fact I went for a canvas in the first place, then I switched my mind and went for SVG.
+It was too much work to  think with updates instead of redrawing everything.
+Now we have theses beautiful glitches when we move the map :( This is also the explanation for the "Layers" concept, which is not very useful with SVG.

 ## Contributing

 If you are a developer and you want to help me, here is something to start.